Best Legal Document Management Software for 2025 | Buyer’s Guide

 Related – Best Law Firm Software: See our comprehensive list of the best software for law firms, by category.

-Document management software is a tool that allows users to easily store, organize, and retrieve electronic documents.
 It offers a variety of features, including the ability to search for documents using keywords, categorize documents by client or case, and even set up automatic reminders for important deadlines.
+To dig into this, check out our article on Document Management System Benefits.

-- Cost savings: Document management software can reduce printing and storage costs and decrease the need for additional staff members to handle document management tasks, saving the firm money on labor costs.
+- Cost savings: Reduce printing and storage costs while decreasing the need for additional staff members to handle document management tasks, saving the firm labor costs.

-Legal Document Management Software - A Guide to Features
+Legal Document Management Features

 Document management software can come in either an on-premise variety (installed on your own local servers) or can be cloud-based.
-The scope, features and capabilities of any given legal document management software varies from product to product; though broadly speaking, DMS software performs the following functions:

 Document & File Storage